-An heirloom Filipino-style sugar cookie passed on from generations to generations.
+An heirloom Filipino-style sugar cookie passed on from generation to generation.
 Its origin dates back during the Spanish times.
-The term “tostado” means “toasted” in Spanish.
+The term tostado means toasted in Spanish.

 DALAGUETE for Podrida

-Podrida looks like a small mound of volcano-shaped cookie filled with luscious fruity fillings of langka or bantiyong jelly ready to erupt.
+Podrida s my personal favorite Dalaguete delicacy.
+It looks like a small mound of volcano-shaped cookie filled with luscious fruity fillings of langka or bantiyong jelly ready to erupt.
 There are a lot of podridas being sold all over the towns but there is a special kiosk that I always buy from.
 It doesn’t have a name but located near the crossing en route to Osmeña Peak which is also near a 7-Eleven branch.
 The difference of this podrida is that the lard being used is similar to that of a torta and has a crumbly texture that gives off its homemade-ness.